How YouTube Has Drastically Changed The Beauty Industry

-YouTube has emerged as a dominant source of referral for major cosmetic brands.
-Marketers of cosmetics can no longer simply rely on the photo-shopped models of billboards, lifestyle magazines, and urban murals to secure market share.
-A vast new world of beauty-centered content has opened on YouTube, with literally billions of beauty-focused videos uploaded to the social site.
+YouTube is continuing to emerge as the dominant source of referral traffic for major cosmetic brands.
+Marketers of cosmetics can no longer simply rely on the Photoshopped models of billboards, lifestyle magazines, and urban murals to secure market share.
+The vast, constantly expanding world of beauty-centered content has been thriving in YouTube for years now, with literally billions of beauty-focused videos uploaded to the social site.
 Getting in on the YouTube action is a marketing mandatory.

-Here are 3 reasons Beauty Industry leaders pay full attention to YouTube (and why you’d better pay attention, too!):
+Here are 3 reasons Beauty Industry leaders pay full attention to YouTube (and why you’d better start paying attention, too!):

-There are currently 14.9 billion beauty-related video views on YouTube, according to the data software company Pixability.
+In 2017 there were 88 billion beauty-related video views on YouTube, growing from “only” 55 billion in 2016, according to Statista.
 Every month YouTube registers more than 700 million views of beauty-related content.
-And you thought cat videos were trending.
+Like cat videos, YouTube beauty videos aren’t going anywhere.

 Your future customers are engaged with YouTube and the big beauty brands do not own this space.
 Their videos represent only 3 percent of total views.
 Individual “vloggers” control a stunning 97 percent of all beauty topic videos.